MoebiusThrip/historian/README.md

 The source of this Brownian motion is taken to be the very vacuum fluctuations that are standard quantum lore.
 Here this notion is considered literally, and the vacuum is imagined as a chaotic sea of sorts that buffets the particles about.

-A particle therefore does not take a straight trajectory, but is chaotically jostled, and the path the particle takes is a jagged affair.
+A particle therefore does not take a straight trajectory, but is chaotically jostled, and the path the particle takes is a jagged, unpredictable affair.
 A pollen grain in water moves in a similarly jagged and chaotic manner.

-The twist here is an unusual pattern in the Brownian motion, such that the distribution of jags in the particle's path is centered symmetrically around 1 Planck unit of action, h.
+The twist here is that the Brownian motion has some springiness to it, such that the jag length is symmetrically distributed around 1 Planck's constant's worth of action.

 ### Motivation

-Feynman's method of summing over all possible particle histories is analogous to a typical probability problem.
+Feynman's method of summing over all histories is analogous to a typical probability problem.
 Figure out all the different paths that can be taken and where they end up.
 Count these.
 The result is a histogram showing the relative probability of a particle ending up in a particular place.

 However, Feynman's method does not simply add the counts together.
-Instead he weighs each path by the path's phase.
+Instead he weighs each path by the path's "phase."
 This detail causes counter intuitive predictions that are nevertheless born out by experiment to astounding accuracy.

 #### But what is phase?